Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

-The AGN component implemented in \textsc{FSPS} comes from the Clumpy AGN dust torus model \citep{Nenkova2008,Nenkova2008b}, which has proven to be successful in fitting the mid-infrared observations of AGN in the nearby universe \citep{Mor2009}.
-These templates model only the emission from the dust torus surrounding the accretion disk.
-However, AGN spectra in the optical/UV are also characterised by the power-law emission from the accretion disk and by the presence of broad and/or narrow emission lines coming from the strongly ionized material in the accretion disk.
-These lines are not modelled inside the \cite{Nenkova2008,Nenkova2008b} templates and thus neither are they in \textsc{FSPS}.
-Furthermore, the prior values assigned to the $f_{\mathrm{AGN}}$ parameter (see section \ref{sect:gal_pop_model}) in \textsc{Prospector-}$\beta$ lead to a fraction of galaxies hosting AGNs (according to the criterion $f_{\mathrm{AGN}}>0.1$, \citealt{Leja2018}) that is roughly $50\%$ smaller than what the observations predict \citep{Thorne2022b}.
+The AGN component implemented in \textsc{FSPS} comes from the CLUMPY AGN dust torus model \citep{Nenkova2008,Nenkova2008b}, which has proven successful in fitting the mid-infrared observations of AGN in the nearby universe \citep{Mor2009}.
+These templates model only the emission from the dust torus surrounding the accretion disc.
+However, AGN spectra in the optical/UV are also characterised by the power-law emission from the accretion disc and by the presence of broad and/or narrow emission lines coming from the strongly ionised material in the accretion disc.
+These lines are not modelled within the \cite{Nenkova2008,Nenkova2008b} templates and thus neither they are in \textsc{FSPS}.
+Furthermore, the prior values assigned to the $f_{\mathrm{AGN}}$ parameter (see Sect. \ref{sect:gal_pop_model}) in \textsc{Prospector-}$\beta$ lead to a fraction of galaxies hosting AGNs (according to the criterion $f_{\mathrm{AGN}}>0.1$, \citealt{Leja2018}) that is roughly $50\%$ smaller than what the observations predict \citep{Thorne2022b}.
 In \cite{Leja2018}, the authors point out that the $f_{\mathrm{AGN}}$ parameter prior do not aim to model the fraction of galaxies hosting an AGN, but rather to fit the SEDs of galaxies hosting AGNs.
 Therefore, the values are motivated by the range of observed values for the power-law distribution of black hole accretion rates \citep{Georgakakis2017}.
 Furthermore, as pointed out in \cite{Leja2018}, the range is quite uncertain due to the nonlinear correlation between the AGN bolometric luminosity and the accretion rate \citep{Shakura1973}, and the fact that the fraction of AGN bolometric luminosity re-processed into MIR emission by the surrounding environment is likely highly variable \citep{Urry1995}.
 A more informative prior range based on the comparison between the AGN and the galaxy luminosity function is therefore desirable, possibly based on what observations on large samples of galaxies predict \citep{Thorne2022b}.